linode/docs/docs/guides/tools-reference/tools/how-to-use-dog-dns-client/index.md

 ## Conclusion

-You should be ready now to start using `dog` for your DNS query needs!
-To learn more about DNS generally, including more about record types and the role of DNS in the Internet, take a look at our guide [DNS Records: An Introduction](/docs/guides/dns-records-an-introduction/).
+To learn more about DNS, including more about record types and the role of DNS in the Internet, take a look at our guide [DNS Records: An Introduction](/docs/guides/dns-records-an-introduction/).
 From there, you may also want to look at our guide [Troubleshooting DNS Records](/docs/guides/troubleshooting-dns/).
 It can give you some ideas for how you might use a tool like `dog` to help keep your DNS setup in order.